 But while high-end consumers tend to be more resilient to economic shocks than most, the slowdown in emerging markets is being felt by luxury retailers globally.
 Analysts predict a corresponding slowdown of expansion into African markets.

-“Despite the resilience of millionaires, recent economic issues have definitely been felt Luxury brands turn to Africain the luxury sector, particularly apparel and clothing brands,” says Andrew Amoils, analyst at New World Wealth.
+“Despite the resilience of millionaires, recent economic issues have definitely been felt luxury brands turn to Africain the luxury sector, particularly apparel and clothing brands,” says Andrew Amoils, an analyst at New World Wealth.

 Although many stand-alone designer stores have opened in African capitals over the past few years “this trend will probably tail off over the next year due to the downturn,” he adds.

 It should not come as a surprise that luxury retailers have increased their outlets in Africa.
 There are now around 16,000 millionaires in Nigeria, 50,000 in South Africa and 6,500 in Angola.
 Other markets are expected to expand at pace, with Côte D’Ivoire forecasted to see the fastest growth of high net worth individuals.